-Damage to water resources can occur when management of forests for fiber production takes place.
+Damage to water resources can occur.
 Studies have documented that certain forestry practices on sensitive sites can impact surface water quality.

 The Water Pollution Control Act Amendments of 1972 (Clean Water Act) focused a new emphasis on solving nonpoint source* pollution problems.

 * A nonpoint source may be defined as water which enters a watercourse in a diffuse manner and is induced by storm events.

 As a direct result of Section 208 of the Clean Water Act, most eastern states developed and adopted a program of Best Management Practices (BMPs) for the purpose of controlling nonpoint source pollution problems resulting from silvicultural operations.

 Section 319 of the 1987 Amendments to the Clean Water Act added to Section 208 by directing states to perform comprehensive assessments of state waters that are significantly degraded from nonpoint source pollution, and identify programs for controlling such sources (i.e., BMPs).
 The Environmental Protection Agency's (EPA) Nonpoint Source Report to Congress (1990) indicated that forestry accounted for 11% of the overall nonpoint source problem in Florida.